gisbi-kim/PyICP-SLAM/README.md

 gifs (TBA)

 Some of the results are good, and some of them are not enough.
-Those results are for the study;to understand when is the algorithm works or not.
+Those results are for the study to understand when is the algorithm works or not.